Fernando-Altir-Bastian/rails6_with_docker/README.md

     ```
     name: name_network_connection_bd

-    * If you do not use a PostgreSQL dockirization on the same machine, then comment lines 25 to 28.
+    * If you do not use a PostgreSQL dockirization on the same machine, then comment lines 25 to 28 as below:

     # networks:
     #    default: